fabrigeas/CCEAP/documentation.md

 		each of the approaches that I used didnt work and each time I ran the program nothing noticeable happened, at best when i closed the program, a debug message said , client program started and is still running althau my gui app is closed.

+		- Deadlock: Server freezes when waiting for data.
+		When the button 'start server' is clickd, after ~ 2 seconds the server GUI freezes waiting for clients connection, it only unfreezes once a client has connected and completely sent its packets.

+		- Live communication with the CCEAP tools:
+		The GUI-Tools do not communicate in duplex with the CCEAP tools, instead, the client/server gui send its message to the corresponding tool and waits for reply, then closes communication, so it is impossible to receive live stdio/err from the tools.

 	- Solutions to encountered problems
 		Faced with this problem, I was forced to abandon java and search an alternative solution, thus QT appeard the next best solution due to its portability, as programs written on QT on either architecture, can be easily compiled in another architecture.